nyc-crh/site/content/plain-text/rather-go-to-jail.md

 The case of Mrs. Violet Livingston of 2110 Madison Avenue was dismissed by justice Kaplan because she enrolled her 11-year old daughter, Barbara, in a private Boston school.

 The case against Mrs. Dorothy Brown of 116 W. 139th Street was dismissed because her son, Leroy, is now attending Public School 622.

+Reproduced with permission of the copyright owner.
+Further reproduction prohibited without permission.